hochschule-augsburg/SQL-Train/docs/arc42/09_architecture_decisions.md

 However, considering the strength of Django's community and its reputation as a well-established framework, we ultimately chose Django for our project.

+#### ASGI

+While we do not use many asynchronous views/apis now, we did want to support the use of them so we decided to use ASGI as the default web protocol.
+Because Django (ORM) does get better and better with async the time will come when it is easy enough to use.

 #### YAML

 As serialization format we use yaml because of it is line-base/git-friendly and